Virada Nirapathpongporn

-Virada Nirapathpongporn (วิรดา นิราพาธพงศ์พร, born 21 April 1982) is a Thai former professional golfer who won the 2003 U.S. Women's Amateur.
+Virada Nirapathpongporn (วิรดา นิราพาธพงศ์พร, born 21 April 1982) is a Thai professional golfer.
+She is best known for winning the 2003 U.S. Women's Amateur.

+Early life and amateur career

-Nirapathpongporn was born in Bangkok, Thailand.
-She attended Duke University, where she won the 2002 NCAA Division I Championship.
+In 1982, Nirapathpongporn was born in Bangkok, Thailand.

+In 2000, she began attending Duke University.
+She won the 2002 NCAA Division I Championship.
 She graduated in 2004 with BA degree in psychology.
 She was voted the 2004 Nancy Lopez Award as the world's top female amateur.
 She was also runner-up in the 2003 U.S. Women's Amateur Public Links.

-In 2002, she also won the Honda Sports Award as the best female collegiate golfer in the nation.
+Professional career

 Nirapathpongporn turned professional in June 2004 to play on the Futures Tour.
 In 2005, she won two tournaments.
 In 2006, she was an LPGA Tour rookie and wrote a blog for lpga.com.

 In late February 2011, Nirapathpongporn announced she would be retiring from competitive golf and moving back to Thailand after living in the United States for fifteen years.

+Awards and honors

+In 2002, she won the Honda Sports Award as the best female collegiate golfer in the nation.